Skip to main content

 "if others share in this authority over you, do not we more?
 Rather, we do not make these a right, but endure all things so that we do not place any obstacle to the gospel of Christ" (1 Corinthians 9:16)

 Money reintroduces hierarchy, coercion, and fleshly logic into a spiritual realm defined by grace.
 This is why Paul identifies it not merely as a danger, but as a stumbling block to the gospel itself.
-If we really love Jesus we would not allow traditions to be a stumbling lock to anyone.
+It is a message for us today, if we really love Jesus we would not allow money to be a stumbling block to anyone.

 XII.
 The Promise of God: Access Without Cost